Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q85.
 Describe the functionality of a queue?

-- [x] A queue add items to either end and remove items from either end.
+- [x] A queue adds items to either end and removes items from either end.
-- [ ] A queue add items to the top and remove items from the top.
+- [ ] A queue adds items to the top and removes items from the top.
-- [ ] A queue add items to the top, and removes items from anywhere in, a list.
+- [ ] A queue adds items to the top, and removes items from anywhere in, a list.
-- [ ] A queue add items to the top and remove items from anywhere in the queue.
+- [ ] A queue adds items to the top and removes items from anywhere in the queue.